 4. Legislation and compliance

-FACS Housing is able to apply tenancy charges in accordance with the provisions of the Residential Tenancies Act 2010.
+FACS is able to apply tenancy charges in accordance with the provisions of the Residential Tenancies Act 2010.

 5. Further information